If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 The Caravan Awning provides us with a lot of extra space, and we can fit a table, additional chairs, an inflatable sofa, and the dog crate.

-What we didn’t realise was how heavy and awkward we found pitching it compared to tents.
+We didn't realise how heavy and awkward we found pitching it compared to tents.
 Click here to read our experiences with the awning.

 Although we love the size of the awning, a slightly smaller one might have made our lives a whole lot easier.